neelavarshad/vm-workshop/Labs/Lab4 - Publish your VM Offer/README.md

 # Lab 4: Publish your VM Offer

-This lab will walk you through generalizinga and capturing an image
+This lab will walk you through generalizing and capturing an image.

 <br />